Theme Issue on Crowdsourcing for Software Engineering

 - governance and control mechanisms for crowds;

 - scaling crowdsourcing to dependable large-scale software development;

 - boundaries and limits of software crowdsourcing; and

 - characteristics of software development crowds — who is the crowd, where do they come from, when do they work, and why do they participate?

 For more information about the focus, contact the guest editors:

-Manuscripts must not exceed 4,700 words including figures and tables, which count for 200 words each.
-Submissions in excess of these limits may be rejected without review.
-The articles deemed within the theme and scope of the special edition will be peer-reviewed and are subject to editing for magazine style, clarity, organization, and space.
-We reserve the right to edit the title of all submissions.
-Upon submitting your paper, be sure to include the name of the theme, or special issue, you are submitting to.
+Manuscripts must not exceed 4,700 words including figures and tables, which count for 250 words each.
+Submissions over these limits may be rejected without refereeing.
+Articles deemed within the theme and scope will be peer reviewed and subject to editing for magazine style, clarity, organization, and space.
+Submissions should include the special issue’s name.